doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 ## Connecting to another computer

 One of the biggest advantages of ROS is being able to connect to other computers on your network.
-To do this, you will need to ROS on your computer, or you can use my [docker image](https://hub.docker.com/repository/docker/athackst/ros) to get started quickly.
+To do this, you will need ROS installed on the other computer, or you can use my [docker image](https://hub.docker.com/repository/docker/athackst/ros) to get started quickly.

 But since ROS uses _ephemeral_ ports to connect nodes, you'll need to first disable the firewall on the DeepRacer with the following command: